 Applicants for whom English is a second language may be asked to complete an assessment of their reading, writing and comprehension as a condition of entry onto non-ESOL courses.
 IELTS Certificate 5.5 is required to be admitted to Level 3 Courses when English is not the first Language.

-8.2 Work Based Learning - Entry Level / Level 1
+8.2 Work Based Learning

+Skills for Life and Work - Entry Level / Level 1:

 There are no formal entry requirements for Entry Level / Level 1 work based learning programmes.